Frequently Asked Questions

 And while research is important on everything — including the known-carcinogen alcohol that kills tens of thousands a year—it is difficult for researchers to get money for clinical trials on psychedelics because of prohibition and stigma.
 That's why the former Chief Psychiatrist of Mass General Hospital, Jerry Rosenbaum, has endorsed decriminalization alongside Bay Staters (DigBoston).
 Bay Staters advocates for local and state measures to legalize research at our world-renown universities.
 We don't just talk the talk.
 We walk the walk.

-Access to life changing experiences.
 There are many countries and localities where the war on drugs has been ended in a variety of ways.
 Jamaica, Nepal, the Bahamas, the Netherlands, Peru, Brazil, Mexico, Spain, Costa Rica and New Zealand all allow decriminalized access to psychedelic plants—many Americans with the means to afford retreats already go to these countries for ceremonies and treatments, as do some veterans with the help of American nonprofits.
 Portugal has long decriminalized possession of all controlled substances, but the public health authorities have not embraced growing and exchanging psychedelic plants as a means to reduce addiction and improve mental health.
-Across the world, many laws are ambiguous or riddled with loopholes that allow creative entrepreneurs to offer retreats and services including in Spain, Poland, Italy, Iceland, and Austria just to name a few.
+Across the world, many laws are ambiguous or riddled with loopholes that allow creative entrepreneurs to offer retreats and services including in Spain, Poland, Italy, Iceland, and Austria.

 Similarly, laws against psilocybin in the United States have many loopholes that render prohibition an impossible proposition.
-In all but three states—California, Georgia, and Idaho—it is legal to buy psilocybin spores for microscopy research purposes (but obviously many people use them to grow).
+In all but three states—California, Georgia, and Idaho—it is legal to buy psilocybin spores for microscopy research purposes.
 The cities of Denver, Oakland, Santa Cruz, Ann Arbor, Somerville, Cambridge, Northampton, Easthampton, Seattle, San Francisco, Arcata, and Detroit are among those that have deprioritized enforcement.
 Four of these are cities in Massachusetts that have also deprioritized possession of all controlled substances.
 The state of Oregon and City of Baltimore have functionally decriminalized possession of all controlled substances, and many localities across the United States unofficially adopt decriminalization because the addiction crisis is so acute.

 In Denver, the first U.S. community to decriminalize, an official policy review panel of the city found that there were no adverse public health consequences.
 Denver hospitals have not reported any uptick in visits or accounts of people acting violently.
 They recommend training for first-responders in how to respond to people having uncomfortable experiences, strongly recommending harm reduction practices that are long overdue for all controlled substances including alcohol.
 There has been no detectable increase in calls to poison control, reported use by children, or any other adverse impact in other cities.
 In Oakland, California, which decriminalized shortly after Denver, the County Health Department reported that there were only two hospitalizations for hallucinogens — which is not a statistically significant departure from before the measure passed and could be due to random chance.